A Psychical Diagnosis

 Despite those flaws, I enjoyed the novel.
 It’s hokey, and it’s melodramatic — yet Vance is not afraid to kill off characters, preventing a conventional happy ending.
 And it’s always a pleasure to meet criminal characters named Charlie the Coke or Harry the Nut, and to hear them talk the talk that Vance imagines New York street folks talk.
 Meanwhile, Priscilla — the uptown star of the show — is resourceful, daring, smart, and not at all a lackluster damsel in distress.
 There are narrow escapes aplenty, and poor Priscilla is usually the one escaping.

 In fact, The Dark Mirror feels much like a Perils of Pauline-style silent-movie thriller, and it was quickly adapted to exactly that medium.
 (I wonder if Vance had this in mind when he was writing it.)
-The film still exists according to this and this source, but I haven’t found an online or a DVD copy of it.
+The film still exists according to this and this source, but I haven’t found an easily watched copy of it.
 In the end, The Dark Mirror is far from top-notch occult detective fiction, but it would be interesting to see what the early movies did with this cross-genre.